dremond71/AR_BowlingAlley/README.md

 ### Star Destroyer

-I want the Tie-Fighter to be able to call in a Star Destroyer to come and destroy all the target vehicles on screen.
+Move the right joystick to the right, and the Tie-Fighter calls in a Star Destroyer to come and destroy all the target vehicles on screen.

 ![](./star-destroyer-topside-view1.png)